nextflow-io/nextflow/docs/vscode.md

 In the event of an error, you can stop or restart the language server from the command palette.
 See [Commands](#commands) for the set of available commands.

-When debugging, it can be useful to enable "Nextflow > Debug" in the [extension settings](#settings).

-Issues can be reported at [nextflow-io/vscode-language-nextflow](https://github.com/nextflow-io/vscode-language-nextflow) or [nextflow-io/language-server](https://github.com/nextflow-io/language-server).
-When reporting an issue, please include a minimal code snippet that triggers the issue as well as any error traces from the server logs.
-To view the server logs, open the "Output" tab and select "Nextflow Language Server" in the dropdown list.
+Report issues at [nextflow-io/vscode-language-nextflow](https://github.com/nextflow-io/vscode-language-nextflow) or [nextflow-io/language-server](https://github.com/nextflow-io/language-server).
+When reporting, include a minimal code snippet that reproduces the issue and any error logs from the server.
+To view logs, open the "Output" tab and select "Nextflow Language Server" from the dropdown.
+Enable "Nextflow > Debug" in the [extension settings](#settings) to show additional log messages while debugging.

 ## Limitations

-- The language server cannot currently detect certain filesystem changes, such as switching to a different Git branch.
-Restart the language server from the command palette to ensure that it is in sync with your workspace.
+- The language server does not detect certain filesystem changes, like switching Git branches.
+Restart the language server from the command palette to sync it with your workspace.

-- The language server does not currently support configuration options from third-party plugins, so it will report "Unrecognized config option" warnings for those settings.
+- THe language server does not support configuration options from third-party plugins, so it will report "Unrecognized config option" warnings for those settings.

-- The language server does not currently support the `lib` directory, so it will report an error for any reference to the `lib` directory in a script.
+- The language server provides limited support for Groovy scripts in the `lib` directory.
+Errors in Groovy scripts are not reported as diagnostics, and changing a Groovy script does not automatically re-compile the Nextflow scripts that reference it.
+Edit the Nextflow script or close and re-open it to refresh the diagnostics.

 ## Commands